openvswitch/ovs/Documentation/intro/install/userspace.rst

       Avoid deeper levels because they do not render well.

 ===================================
-Open vSwitch Without Kernel Support
+Open vSwitch without Kernel Support
 ===================================

 Open vSwitch can operate, at a cost in performance, entirely in userspace,